Burger-highlife

-Burger-Highlife is a distinctive form of highlife music created by Ghanaian immigrants to Germany.
-It is considered a German musical style.
+Burger-Highlife is a subgenre of highlife music created by Ghanaian immigrants to Germany.

 In the 1980s, reggae music was gaining popularity worldwide and was carrying with it a growing popularity for other forms of world music that were easy to dance to.
 Highlife music, often fused with reggae, gained a wider audience in Europe and North America at this time.
 During the late 1970s-early 1980s, there was a massive exodus of Ghanaians such as Seidu Mohammed to foreign lands.
-One of the countries that attracted Ghanaians was Germany, with many making the cities of Berlin, Düsseldorf and Hamburg their second home.
+One of the countries that attracted Ghanaians was Germany.
 Burger-Highlife was born when Ghanaian musicians in Germany started collaborating with German musicians and producers.
 They created a crossover music style from highlife, disco and funk music.

-This creation of a cross-cultural fertilization between two nations and two different cultures bears all the significant hallmarks of co-operation.
-People from different cultural backgrounds came together, exchanged thoughts, ideas and hopes and by doing so, they created something new and exciting that had an instant appeal and a lasting impact on Ghana and Ghanaian and other communities worldwide.
-A whole subculture with its own fashion and way of life appeared.
-Some of the pioneers of Burger Highlife are George Darko, Lee Dodou, Lumba Brothers, Rex Gyamfi and Charles Amoah.
+Musicians associated with Burger Highlife include George Darko, Lee Dodou, Lumba Brothers, Rex Gyamfi and Charles Amoah.